The Oregon Voting System: Statistical Evidence that it Works

 -New Voters and returning Nader/other voters

-Three tables display Kerry’s National, Oregon and Battleground True Vote shares over a 54-63% range of new voters and 61-69% of returning Nader/other voters.
-Kerry wins all worst case scenarios (54% of new voters and 61% of returning Nader voters).
+Three tables display Kerry’s National, Oregon and Battleground True Vote shares assuming he had 54-63% of new (DNV) voters and 61-69% of returning Nader/other voters.
+Kerry wins all scenarios.

 -Returning Gore and Bush Voter Turnout

-Three tables display Kerry’s National, Oregon and Battleground vote shares for 91-99% turnout of living former Gore and Bush voters.
-Kerry wins all worst case turnout scenarios (91% of living Gore voters and 99% of living Bush voters).
+Three tables display Kerry’s National, Oregon and Battleground vote shares for 91-99% turnout of living Gore and Bush voters.
+Kerry wins all turnout scenarios.

 Oregon vs. New York and California